sodium-friends/docs/docs/signing.md

 ``` js
 sodium.crypto_sign_detached(signature, message, secretKey)
 ```
-Same as `crypto_sign` except it only stores the signature.
+Same as `crypto_sign`, except that it only stores the signature.
 * `signature` should be a `buffer` of length `crypto_sign_BYTES`
 * `message` should be a `buffer` of any length
 * `secretKey` should be a secret key